CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 For information on ACL resource limitations, refer to {{<link url="#hardware-limitations-for-acl-rules" text="Hardware Limitations for ACL Rules">}}.

-You might see resource errors when you try to configure more than 1000 VLAN interfaces because certain VLAN counters share space with ACL memory in the ATCAM on Spectrum-2 and Spectrum-3 switches.
+On Spectrum-2 and later, you might see resource errors when you try to configure more than 1000 VLAN interfaces because certain VLAN counters share space with ACL memory in the ATCAM.

 To free up resources, you can:
 - Reduce the number of specified VLANs or VLAN interfaces to the number you really need in the network.